Your Ghost

 "Your Ghost" is the first track from American singer Kristin Hersh's debut solo studio album, Hips and Makers.
-It features additional backing vocals from Michael Stipe of R.E.M.
+The song is about overcoming the death of a close friend and features additional backing vocals from Michael Stipe of R.E.M.
 Released as a single in January 1994, "Your Ghost" reached number one in Iceland, became a top-30 hit in Belgium and the Netherlands, and reached number 45 on the UK Singles Chart.

-Description
+Release

 The song was released as a single on January 10, 1994.
 It reached number 45 on the UK Singles Chart.
 It was voted in at number 41 on Australian radio station Triple J's Hottest 100 for 1994.

+Music video

 According to Filmmaker magazine, the music video for the song was directed by Katherine Dieckmann and is an homage to Maya Deren's groundbreaking 1943 experimental film Meshes of the Afternoon.